AIA Puerto Rico, A Chapter of the American Institute of Architects

 In the academic field, he has been an instructor at the School of Architecture of the University of Puerto Rico (UPR) and the School of Plastic Arts and Design of Puerto Rico, as well as an adjunct professor at Universidad Ana G. Méndez, the Pontifical Catholic University of Puerto Rico, and UPR Carolina Campus.
 Additionally, he has served as a mentor and lecturer at the Puerto Rico Architects and Landscape Architects Association.

-Holds a Bachelor’s in Environmental Design and a Master’s in Architecture from the University of Puerto Rico, in addition to doctoral studies in curriculum and evaluation in Pedagogy.
+Master’s in Architecture from the University of Puerto Rico, along with doctoral studies

-Professionally, she worked at Montilla and Latimer Architects and collaborated with Antonio Attolini Lack in Mexico.
-Her experience includes design, project development, and presentations.
-In the public sector, she served as a planning analyst at the Puerto Rico Planning Board, evaluating territorial plans and contributing to publications.
-She has also participated in cultural and educational initiatives, including founding the collective Licencia Poética.
+In the public sector, she served as a planning analyst at Puerto Rico Planning Board, assessing territorial plans and contributing to publications.
+She has also engaged in cultural and educational initiatives, including founding the experimental design group Licencia Poética.
+Torres Gavino is an active member of AIA Puerto Rico, where she currently serves as Executive Director.

 AIA Puerto Rico